 la's illegal civilization are inspired by new zealand's skate kids

-When the brand teamed up with Kiwi photographer Imogen Wilson on a new photo series, they set out to celebrate the country’s skate kids and chillers.
+When the brand teamed up with Kiwi photographer Imogen Wilson on a new photo series, it set out to celebrate the country’s skate kids and chillers.

 Photography Imogen Wilson

-Mikey Alfred's label Illegal Civilization started as simply as it could, with a series of self-titled videos featuring Mikey's mates skating and stirring shit around LA.
-Since then, the label and his crew have grown up considerably.
-Illegal Civilization is now a beloved fashion staple for the city's skaters; and those pals have become leaders of the new guard of hip-hop (Odd Future) and skateboarding (Kevin Bradley, Nakel Smith, Sean Pablo).
+Mikey Alfred's label Illegal Civilization started as simply as it could, with a series of self-titled videos featuring Mikey's pals skating and stirring up shit around LA.
+Since then, the label and its crew have grown up considerably.
+Illegal Civilization is now a beloved fashion staple for the city's skaters; and those friends have become leaders of the new guard of hip-hop (Odd Future) and skateboarding (Kevin Bradley, Nakel Smith, and Sean Pablo).

-Through the years, Illegal Civilization have maintained a unique energy, largely because of the way they embrace their global audience.
+Through the years, Illegal Civilization has maintained a unique energy, largely because of the way it embraces its global audience.
 Kids in New Zealand — a world away from LA — love the label too.
-Auckland photographer Imogen Wilson shot 14 Illegal Civilization fans in NZ, and i-D chatted to Mikey about his brand and his dreams of being stocked in Walmart one day.
+Auckland photographer Imogen Wilson shot 14 Illegal Civilization fans in New Zealand, and i-D chatted to Mikey about his brand and his dreams of being stocked in Walmart one day.

 How did this shoot come about?

 Imogen originally just bought one of my sweatshirts.
 She posted a photo and tagged me, so I'm looking at it like I do with any other kid who posts a photo with my stuff, then I'm scrolling through her Instagram and every picture is just, like, amazing.
 So I just hit her up, like, "Hey I love your photos.
 What would you do if I sent you some clothes?"

 That was a very organic way for a collaboration to come about.
 Have you ever been to New Zealand?

 Yeah, I've been there once.
 We went to Victoria Street skate park in Auckland.
 It's beautiful.
 The weather is just like LA.